tauself/tauself.github.io/README.md

 ![Image of ExpZeros](https://tauself.github.io/ExpZeros.png)

 The two images below utilize a Moore curve to represent time for a week and year.
-The shading for the weekly represents day and night, and the shading for the yearly represents the moon phase cycles.
+The shading for the weekly represents day and night, and the shading for the yearly represents the lunar cycle.
 ![Image of ExpZeros](https://tauself.github.io/Weekly.png)
 ![Image of ExpZeros](https://tauself.github.io/Yearly.png)